Skip to main content

 Testing your tagger

-A successful test invocation of any given tagger version is required before that version may be used for automatically triggered normfill invocations whenever a robolog is ingested, or for manually triggered backfill invocations.
+A successful test invocation of any given tagger version is required before that version may be used by our system at ingest, or manually triggered by you as a backfill invocation.

 3. Use the provided search UI to find the robologs you want to use for the test.